-I love vegetable gardening and have had the traditional tilled garden in the past.
-It was beautiful but took a lot of my time to keep it weed-free.
+I love vegetable gardening and have had the traditional tilled garden.
+It was beautiful, but it took time to keep it weed-free.

-With cedar raised garden beds, I am looking forward to growing more vegetables in the garden and not having as many weeds to remove.
+With cedar raised garden beds, I look forward to growing more vegetables and cutting flowers while not having as many weeds to remove.

 Vegetable Gardening Inspiration